Barry Corr

 Barry Corr (born 2 April 1985) is an Irish football coach and former professional footballer who played as a striker.
-He is currently assistant head coach at Cambridge United.

 Club career

 Early career

 Corr started his career at St. Anthony's, Kilcoole before moving to Leeds United in 2001.
 He was released by Leeds in 2005, having suffered from injuries throughout his time at Leeds, and after trials at both Blackpool and Sheffield Wednesday, he agreed a two-year contract with the latter in summer 2005.
 At Wednesday he had loan spells with Bristol City, where he scored his first professional goal, and Swindon Town, helping them achieve promotion to League One with 3 goals in his 8 appearances and a nomination for League Two player of the month for April.
 He signed for Swindon on a permanent basis at the start of the 2007–08 season, later moving to Exeter City in July 2009.
 He left the club at the end of the season.